DhruvAwasthi/off-nutrition-table-extractor/readme.md

 ![Text Detection](/data/images/text_detection.jpg)

 ### OCR and post-processing
 For the text recognition, we are using Tesseract OCR.
-Every text box detected from the text detection step will be passed through the OCR and a raw string will be returned which is then passed throught many post processing steps that clean the string (through regular expressions) and rectify any spelling mistakes in the string (using the [symspell](https://github.com/wolfgarbe/SymSpell) spelling correction algorithm).
+Every text box detected from the text detection step will be passed through the OCR and a raw string will be returned which is then passed through many post processing steps that clean the string (through regular expressions) and rectify any spelling mistakes in the string (using the [symspell](https://github.com/wolfgarbe/SymSpell) spelling correction algorithm).

 ### Final Results
 ![Full pipeline detection](/data/images/final_result.jpg)